2010–2011 Philippine floods: 23 January afterwards

 As of 23 January 2011 the death toll from the floods has risen to 68 with 26 others still missing.
 Another cause of flooding was the wind convergence.

 Reaction

 Salceda urged PAGASA to assign names to weather systems that are not storms that cause disruptions.
 Secretary of Public Works and Highways (DPWH) Rogelio Singson also said in a DWIZ interview that PAGASA "should draw up a classification system, not just for typhoons but also for massive rainfall."
 PAGASA for their part had already installed automatic weather stations, and established a community-based early warning system.

 The Communist Party of the Philippines (CPP), which had been in a decades-long insurgency, instructed its military arm the New People's Army to help in relief operations.
-The government and the CCP ended their ceasefire on 3 January.
+The government and the CPP ended their ceasefire on 3 January.